Re-envisioning Main Street Project

 Funding Sources: Community Crossings Grant, City of Madison Bond, and City of Madison Redevelopment Commission

-West End Gateway Traffic Safety Improvements- Starting this Fall
+West End Gateway Traffic Safety Improvements- In Progress

 Scope of Work: New sidewalks leading to the trail head of Madison-Hanover Connector Trail, installation of a crosswalk and speed table (a traffic calming device similar to a speed hump but with a flat top), additional street lighting, and a Gateway entrance structure.